szaszg/bareos/docs/manuals/source/TasksAndConcepts/TheRestoreCommand.rst

    When restoring a file that is a hard link reference, Bareos expects the original file to be present.

-   The workaround for this error is to include the original file in the restore fileset, and delete it again after the restore is completed.
+   The workaround for this error is to include the original file in the restore FileSet, and delete it again after the restore is completed.

    Note that in the filesystem, there is no distinction between the "original" hard linked file